3-Day Nanjing Itinerary: 11 Best Things to Do in China’s Ancient Capital

 Buses can take you from one scenic area to another, with a single ticket costing around 10¥.
 While there’s plenty to explore beyond the main scenic areas, the most significant sights are below.

-This mausoleum, the burial place of the Ming Dynasty founder, Zhu Yuanzhang, and his Empress, represents the finest example of Ming architecture.
+This mausoleum, the burial place of the founder of the Ming Dynasty, Yuanzhang, and his Empress, represents the finest example of Ming architecture.
 It even inspired the design of similar structures built in later periods.

 If you visit early in the morning, you can truly experience the spiritual atmosphere, especially along the hopefully quiet Spirit Path.
 This path, lined with stone statues of lions, camels, elephants, and horses, was meant to guard the tomb from evil spirits.